manjulaRathnayaka/WSO2ConApp/README.md

 2. Name the property as 'googleAPIKey'
 3. Paste the key as Value

-Go to Repo and Build page and click on edit to start coding using cloud IDE.
+Go to **Repos and Builds** page and click on edit to start coding using cloud IDE.

-Lets create a class with name 'PlaceAPIDataRetriever' and try to get google place api data using a open source java library.
+Let's create a class with name 'PlaceAPIDataRetriever' and try to get google place api data using a open source java library.

 Update pom.xml with dependency: